 The HTTP Service shown above is a public web service that is meant for testing purpose only.
 It is quite useful because you can use it to see what information was posted.
 This is a good tool to use in troubleshooting the process before you implement the same against your own web services.
 To learn more go to http://ptsv2.com and create a test site.
 You will need username, password and test site ID for use below.

 Edit the actions item 1 line to fit your need.
-The contents of the action Item 1 shown above is shown below.
-T
+Here are the contents of the line show in the image above:

 curl -u USER:PWD -X POST -F 'name=#N' -F "external_id=#E" -F "site=#I" -F "source=#S" -F "age=#A" -F "gender=#G" http://ptsv2.com/t/YOUR_PTSV2_ID/post